25663339

 10 Cameron Redpath – 7

-In his first fly-half appearance since January 2022, Redpath impressed with excellent distribution and made incisive line breaks.
+Playing fly-half for the first time since January 2022, Redpath was steady with excellent distribution and carved notable line breaks.

 9 Tom Carr-Smith – 8

-Making his first start in a month, Carr-Smith controlled the game’s tempo, used his kicking well, and cleverly caught Sale off guard with a quick tap that led to Bath’s third try.
+In his first start in a month, Carr-Smith controlled the game with pace and smart kicking, including a clever quick tap that led to Bath’s third try.

 1 Scott Kirk – 6

-After a brief injury scare last week, Kirk bounced back with solid carries, though the scrum showed some vulnerability.
+Recovering from last week’s early exit, Kirk contributed solid carries though the scrum showed some vulnerability.

 2 Dan Frost – 7